Mixing Alcohol With Drugs

-Nearly 1 in 5 adults have a mental illness in the U.S. Mental illness may be managed with medications like antidepressants, including Cymbalta, Lexapro, or Zoloft, and antipsychotics, like Risperdal, Seroquel, or Zyprexa.9 While these medications are important for many individuals, combining them with alcohol is not advisable because of the chance for potentially dangerous interactions.1
+Nearly 1 in 5 adults has a mental illness in the U.S. Mental illness may be managed with medications like antidepressants, including Cymbalta, Lexapro, or Zoloft, and antipsychotics, such as Risperdal, Seroquel, or Zyprexa.9 While these medications are important for many individuals, combining them with alcohol is not advisable because of the chance for potentially dangerous interactions.1

 Illicit drugs are commonly obtained with little information about their manufacture, potency, or purity.
-As such, their use can be especially risky, and may come with many unpleasant side effects, potential harm to various organ systems, and the risk of a potentially fatal overdose.8 Like their prescription drug counterparts, however, many of the intoxicating effects and associated health risks of illicit drugs may be amplified by mixing them with alcohol.2, 6
+As such, their use can be especially risky and may come with many unpleasant side effects, potential harm to various organ systems, and the risk of a potentially fatal overdose.8 Like in the case of their prescription drug counterparts, however, many of the intoxicating effects and associated health risks of illicit drugs may be amplified by mixing them with alcohol.2,6

 Illicit drug use is quite common.
-In 2019, 57.2 million Americans aged 12 or over had used illicit drugs in the previous year.7 Many people drink alcohol while using illicit drugs to enhance or otherwise modify their experience with these substances.
-But doing so can set the stage for several adverse health effects.6, 11
+In 2019, 57.2 million Americans aged 12 or over had used illicit drugs in the previous year.7 Many people drink alcohol while using illicit drugs to enhance or otherwise modify their experiences with these substances, but doing so can set the stage for several adverse health effects.6,11

-Drugs which are commonly combined with alcohol include cannabis, opioids, cocaine, and methamphetamine.2, 4 People may combine alcohol with illicit drugs for several reasons, unaware of the additional health risks they face by doing so.
+Drugs which are commonly combined with alcohol include cannabis, opioids, cocaine, and methamphetamine.2,4 People may combine alcohol with illicit drugs for several reasons, unaware of the additional health risks they face in doing so.
 Examples include:

 - Stimulants: Alcohol and stimulants such as methamphetamine or cocaine are commonly used together.
-This can increase the euphoric effects, but also reduce unpleasant effects, such as feeling too drunk or sedated from alcohol, or being unable to sleep as a result of stimulant intoxication.4, 6 However, such a combination can be both synergistically cardiotoxic (with alcohol and cocaine) and neurotoxic (with alcohol and meth), and can additionally make you feel less drunk than you are—which can lead to a greater risk of alcohol overdose.8, 11
+This can increase euphoric effects, but it may also reduce unpleasant effects, such as feeling too drunk or sedated from alcohol or being unable to sleep as a result of stimulant intoxication.4,6 Such a combination can be both synergistically cardiotoxic (with alcohol and cocaine) and neurotoxic (with alcohol and meth), and can additionally make you feel less drunk than you are—which can lead to a greater risk of alcohol overdose.8,11

 Getting Drug and Alcohol Rehab Treatment

-If you or a loved one are experiencing the adverse effects of compulsive polysubstance use, whether it involves mixing alcohol with illicit drugs, prescription medication, or any combination of substances, know that professional treatment has been a vital step in helping many people recover from similar situations.12 The abuse of one or more substances has the potential to create long-lasting changes to how a person thinks and behaves.
+If you or a loved one is experiencing the adverse effects of compulsive polysubstance use, whether it involves mixing alcohol with illicit drugs, prescription medication, or in any combination of substances, know that professional addiction treatment has been a vital step in helping many people recover from similar situations.12 The abuse of one or more substances has the potential to create long-lasting changes in how a person thinks and behaves.
 This can make it difficult to stay sober without the support and care offered through treatment.12

-One of the most important things to keep in mind is that effective treatment should be tailored to meet a person’s unique needs and the substances being used.12, 13 Depending on the type(s) of substance addiction, a range of treatment types are available in both outpatient and inpatient/residential settings including polysubstance detox, medications, behavioral therapies, support groups, and aftercare.12
+One of the most important things to keep in mind is that effective treatment should be tailored to meet a person’s unique needs and the substances being used.12,13 Depending on the type(s) of substance addiction, a range of treatment types is available in both outpatient and inpatient/residential settings, including polysubstance detox, medications, behavioral therapies, support groups, and aftercare.12

-Detox is generally the first step on the treatment journey, offering a safe, monitored environment to ease physical dependence from substances being used.12 Medical detox provides care and supervision by medical staff, which is especially important when experiencing withdrawal because there can be potentially dangerous side effects with cessation of certain substances.12, 14
+Detox is generally the first step on the treatment journey, offering a safe, monitored environment to ease physical dependence from substances being used.12 Medical detox provides care and supervision by medical staff, which is especially important when someone is experiencing withdrawal, since there can be potentially dangerous side effects that come with cessation of certain substances.12,14

-Inpatient care involves staying at a treatment facility to receive monitoring, care, and support from medical and counseling staff around-the-clock.12, 15 This type of treatment generally lasts between 3 and 6 weeks, involves a combination of group and individual therapy sessions, may incorporate detox services at the start of the program, and may include a range of amenities suited to specific populations.12, 15 Inpatient or residential settings may be well suited to people who abuse multiple substances.
-These settings may offer a relatively intensive level of care and broader assortment of treatment options to address a range of issues.12, 15
+Inpatient rehab care involves staying at a treatment facility to receive monitoring, care, and support from medical and counseling staff around-the-clock.12,15 This type of treatment generally lasts for between 3 and 6 weeks, involves a combination of group and individual therapy sessions, may incorporate detox services at the start of the program, and may include a range of amenities suited to specific populations.12,15 Inpatient or residential settings may be well suited to people who abuse multiple substances.
+These settings may offer a relatively intensive level of care and a broader assortment of treatment options to address a range of issues.12,15